ricky-ho/Omomo-Clone/README.md

 This web application was created to simulate an online retailer for boba milk tea.
 Users will be able to browse a menu of beverages, modify the drink options & add-ons, and add or remove items from their shopping cart.
 A user's shopping cart state is persisted between browser sessions by utilizing the browser's LocalStorage.
 The website is also fully-responsive and can be viewed on mobile, tablet, or desktop screen sizes.

+## Future Improvements
+- Implement the backend to handle shopping cart functionalities
+- Implement a checkout workflow and payment system using third-party services (i.e. PayPal, Stripe, etc)
+- Add a database to store product information and user orders

 ## Dependencies
 - [lodash](https://lodash.com/)
 - [react-router-dom](https://reactrouter.com)